 #2.
 We Must Either Move Everything To The Cloud Or Move Nothing

 A lot of the CTOs of today believe the cloud is created in such a way that if you adopt a cloud service, you’ll have to choose between instantly moving all your data and apps or none of them.
 This is not true and is quite a widespread misconception.

 Though some experts would prescribe moving your business totally to the cloud at once, in reality this process doesn’t need to be instantaneous.

 You can adopt the hybrid approach, deciding to move a single workload at a time.
 That way you can gain incremental value from the cloud with each application or service you migrate.
 Eventually reaping the full benefits over time.

 This is yet another mistake most CTO’s make based on lack of understanding of the concept.

-Cloud computing is a technology that enables your company to gain access to multiplex apps and other computing systems via the internet.
-This practice allows the use of a network and remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.
+Cloud computing is a technology that enables you to gain access to multiple apps and services via the internet.
+This practice allows the use of a network and remote servers to store, manage, and process data, rather than local servers or computers.
 While Virtualization is the creation of a virtual — rather than actual — version of something, such as an operating system, a server, a storage device or network resources.
 Virtualization is therefore a software that manipulates hardware to add value to cloud computing.